Skip to main content

 What staff housing really costs

-With furnished all-in rooms the price is a single, plannable figure: At BoVita rooms start at CHF 720 per month, including furniture, utilities, electricity, wifi and professional management.
-There are no furnishing costs, no separate electricity contracts and no utility statements for your company.
+With furnished all-in rooms the price is a single, plannable figure: At BoVita rooms start at CHF 720 per month, including furniture, utilities, wifi and professional management.
+There are no furnishing costs and no utility statements for your company.
 For comparison: Even a budget hotel room costs a multiple of that per month, without a kitchen and without a homelike feel.

 For budgeting this means: One team member lives for a fixed three-digit amount per month, terminable after the agreed minimum rental period.
 That keeps project calculations simple and avoids surprises in expense reports.